miatrinity/canny-code-blog/src/_posts/2023-06-07-friendlyrb-must-attend-event-in-bucharest.md

 ## When 'meh' Turns Into FOMO

 Research and experience show that a CEO's vibe is the company's vibe.
-Consciously or not, the CEO is the genetic enginner of the company's DNA.
+Consciously or not, the CEO is the genetic engineer of the company's DNA.

 After two decades of clocking in at all sorts of companies, I cosign: gimme a snapshot of the CEO, I'll sketch you the company culture.